Linux Platform Guide¶

 No AU on Linux¶

 Audio Units are macOS/iOS only.
-Linux builds produce VST3 and CLAP formats.
+Linux builds produce VST3, CLAP, and LV2 formats when their SDK/header dependencies are enabled.

 Packaging¶